dice-group/ida-pg/librarian/modules/scraper/README.md

   :extends "path to parent configuration" ; Configurations can be based on another one.

   :ecosystem :python ; Currently only python support is provided.

+  :meta { ... additional metadata ... }
+  ; A general purpose map for additional metadata about the library.
+It has no inherent meaning.
+  ; Might be used to configure code execution (e.g. which language version to use) ; or to specify the required dependencies to get the library to run.

   :seed "URL" ; Initial page for the library crawling.
   :should-visit #"URL regex" ; A regular expression matching the URLs that should be crawled.